When everything on your list is priority one

 MoSCoW categories are living labels, not permanent stamps.

 The best teams re-sort at every major milestone or sprint boundary.
-Research by Lyneis and Ford in the System Dynamics Review on dynamic project management found that projects employing regular priority reassessment achieved better on-time completion rates compared to projects with fixed priorities [6].
+Experienced practitioners find that projects with regular priority reassessment tend to stay on track more reliably than projects where priorities are locked in at the start and never revisited.
 Your MoSCoW sort is a snapshot, not a contract.
 Building a weekly goal review process keeps your MoSCoW categories current as conditions shift.

 “The most common misapplication of MoSCoW is treating all requirements as equally negotiable.
 Must Haves define the minimum usable subset – the project exists to deliver these.” – Agile Business Consortium, DSDM Framework Handbook [2]